-lead.
 Training will:

-- > Be sufficient to ensure that staff are competent and have confidence in their ability to support the students - > Fulfil the requirements of the students' medical needs - > Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures - ➤ Be kept up-to-date it is the responsibility of the individual staff member to ensure their training is current, and to alert their line manager and/or CPD lead if they require a refresher
+- Be sufficient to ensure that staff are competent and have confidence in their ability to support the students - > Fulfil the requirements of the students' medical needs as per the IHP - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures - > Be kept up-to-date it is the responsibility of the individual staff member to ensure their training is current, and to alert their line manager and/or CPD lead if they require a refresher

 All staff will understand their role in implementing this policy and understand their role in implementing it, for example, with preventative and emergency measures so they can recognise and act quickly when a problem occurs.
+This will be provided for new staff during their induction.

-10. Record keeping
+11. Record keeping